terraform-aviatrix-modules/terraform-aviatrix-aws-sdwan-cisco/README.md

 # terraform-aviatrix-aws-sdwan-cisco

 ### Description
 Deploys edge VPC with SDWAN headends and creates tunnels on the Aviatrix transit gateway.
-Tunnels on the Viptela headends need to be created manually.
+Tunnels on the Cisco headends need to be created manually.

 ### Diagram
 \<Provide a diagram of the high level constructs thet will be created by this module>